azl6/argocd/README.md

 ```

 This is useful, for example, we we want to allow only the **sync**, but not the delete, get, etc...
 That way, when someone retrieves a token, it won't have access to the **delete** API call using that token.

+# Using a private git repository as the source for manifests

+Classes 48 to 51 in the course.